eunyoungb/Udacity_Proj2/writeup_template.md

 As you can see in above picture, right lane is not detected properly.
 This is because we did polyfit with 2nd order but detected lanes are only 2 peices.
 This caused mis-detection continuously.
 To solve this, I went back to #2.

 I checked the S-channel img.
 You can see, just after we change color to S-channel, many of lines were already missed and could see only 2 pieces of lines.
-I coucluded like, from here, even if we calibrated elaboratly, line cannot be detected correctly.
+I coucluded that, from here, even if we calibrated elaboratly, line cannot be detected correctly.

 ![alt text][image6]